DraciVik/100DaysOfCode/README.md

 ## Day - 1 - 29.07.2018
 I started the Tribute page project from freeCodeCamp.
 Added the HTML.
 Only CSS left for the project.
 I plan on finishing the CSS tomorrow

+## Day - 2 - 30.07.2018
+Finished the Tribute page project from freeCodeCamp.
+Finished with adding the CSS.
+All in all it was a quick easy project.
+Next up is the build a survey form.